jdc-cunningham/jobless-arc/devlog/devlog.md

 have not touched freelance yet, should be able to add that quickly/use the same code (copy sucks, not planned)

+3:25 PM

+ahh man have not applied...

+what's the laziest way I can copy the job hunting code into freelance, it's the same thing just stored on its own

+3:35 PM

+I'm screwing around with my pbp, got Manjaro working on it again thankfully

+3:45 PM

+alright lazy get this done

+there we go, absolutely lazy pos got it done, mind is spent now

+need to start applying

+3:50 PM

+well it's ugly but it works

 ---

 05/02/2023